laelbarlow/amoebae/README.md

 well as a spreadsheet in CSV format providing a detailed summary of search results.

-Unique feature: Allows/requires manual selection of valid reverse search hits for interpretation of results.

 Here's a diagram of the steps in the overall workflow:

 <p align="center">